Deputy Mayor of Toronto: Role during mayoral vacancy

 When the office of Mayor of Toronto is vacant, the deputy mayor exercises the limited mayoral powers which are granted to the mayor by city council to ensure city business can continue to be carried out.
 This includes acting as the city's chief executive officer, representing the city, and special privileges during council sessions.
 The deputy mayor also assumes responsibility for the administrative management of the mayor's office.

 The deputy mayor does not become "acting" or "interim" mayor, nor does the deputy mayor assume the "strong-mayor" powers, which are granted by the province to the head of council, a role which remains vacant.

 Additional deputy mayors

 Non-statutory deputy mayors could be appointed to serve ceremonial roles.
 While holding no statutory authority, they represent the mayor at local events, can act as advisors, or lead a policy file.
-Additional deputy mayors were appointed under mayors David Miller and John Tory.
+Additional deputy mayors were appointed under mayors David Miller, John Tory and Olivia Chow.